Check Availability

 • MealsBLD

-For lunch and some rest, you’ll stop at Gorak Shep for an hour.
-After a proper meal, the hike to Everest Base Camp gets exciting as you’ll get closer to the Khumbu glacier.
-Walking over a frozen lakebed is a once-in-alifetime experience after all.
+After a proper lunch in Gorak Shep, the hike to Everest Base Camp gets exciting as you get closer to the Khumbu glacier.
+Walking over a frozen lakebed is a once-in-a-lifetime experience after all.
+With a steep climb and short descent, you’ll reach the Everest Base Camp.

 • Max Altitude5,364m/17,559ft